Ford Sport Trac Review (by Owner)

 Article and Pictures by Mark Trotta

-Part pickup and part SUV, the Ford Explorer Sport Trac started the sport utility truck genre.
+One-half pickup and one-half SUV, the Ford Explorer Sport Trac started the sport utility truck genre.
 Production ran from 2001 through 2010 (no 2006 model was produced).

-First-gen Sport Tracs (2001-2006) were based on the Ford Ranger chassis.
+First-gen models were based on the Ford Ranger chassis.
 The front part of the body was shared with the two-door Explorer Sport, and had it's own pickup bed with durable plastic liner.

 First-Generation vs Second Generation